Submissions

 Evaluation: 1 paragraph

-- This is the most freeform paragraph, which depends on your feelings based on your outcome.
+- This is the most freeform paragraph, which depends on your feelings based on your conclusion.

 - If you think the rule leads to the wrong result, explain why.
 Usually, you should identify a theory of property law (or some other principle of what is good), and explain why the outcome is contrary to that ethical theory.
 You may also provide suggestions on how the rule should be changed.